KKiiim/Tiny-WASM-Compiler/doc/design.md

 ##### In Spec test

-    Use static 8 64bits regiters for C++ call wasm.
+    Use static 7 64bits regiters(R0~R6) for C++ call wasm, R7 for called export function index.
 In wasm, fetch the needed size from register.
 Because it is not possible to do dynamic type distribution at compile time in C++.

 ### OPCode::IF ELSE